es-chng/grade-model/README.md

 ## Contents

-- Grade.R: Codes to clean and create Figure 1 to Figure 3 and Table 1.
+- Grade.R: Codes to clean data and create Figure 1 to Figure 3 and Table 1.

 ## Contact